 If market falls make you nervous or if a significant market fall would cause you to sell all your investments, your may be suited to a more conservative investment strategy.
 If you’re the type of person with the capacity and inclination to add to your investments when the market falls, you may be suited to a higher growth portfolio.

 Your investment profile also seeks to understand your investment horizon.
 This is how long you intend to invest for and whether you plan to make withdrawals along the way.

-If it’s for the long-term (7 or more years) you may be better suited to a portfolio that has a higher percentage of growth assets like shares.
-Shares have higher growth potential but are riskier than other assets like bonds so your investment timeframe needs to be longer to give you the best chance of reaching your goals.
+If it’s for the long-term (7 or more years), you may be better suited to a portfolio that has a higher percentage of growth assets like shares.
+Shares have higher growth potential but are riskier than other assets like bond, so your investment timeframe needs to be longer to give you the best chance of reaching your goals.
 A long investment horizon means you can weather ups and downs in your portfolio to ultimately achieve a better result.

 Investors with a shorter term investment horizon (4 or less years) could be better suited to balanced or conservative portfolios.
 These types of portfolios have a higher percentage of defensive assets like bonds and gold (and less shares).